 Engagements in this space are executed through our Singapore presence, under relevant placement mandates, working with investors familiar with pre-IPO positioning and off-market participation.

 Standard debt does not always accommodate this cleanly.
-Structures may combine multiple layers — debt, participation, and quasi-equity — depending on what the transaction requires.
+Structures may combine multiple layers of debt, participation, and quasi-equity, depending on what the transaction requires.

 The objective is not completion alone, but structural coherence after the deal closes.